theangrytech-git/az-104-training/environment/2. Exam Answers/Implementing And Managing Azure Storage.md

 #### Task 1: Evaluate Currect Replication Settings for Storage Accounts
 1. In the Azure Portal, go to the "Storage accounts" section.
-2. Select the "uks_storage_general," "ukw_storage_general," and "weu_storage_general" storage accounts.
+2. Select the "uks_storage_general," "neu_storage_general," and "weu_storage_general" storage accounts.
 3. In each storage account, navigate to the "Replication" section.
 4. Click on Replication to see the available types (e.g., LRS, GRS, ZRS, GA-ZRS).
 5. Opt for ZRS (Zone-Redundant Storage) for redundancy within a region and across multiple availability zones.